menomi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-file 100:finds all empty files and directories in the current directory and all sub-directories. file 101:lists all the files with a .gif extension in the current directory and all its sub-directories. file 102:decodes acrostics that use the first letter of each line.
+file 100:finds all empty files and directories in the current directory and all sub-directories. file 101:lists all the files with a .gif extension in the current directory and all its sub-directories. file 102:decodes acrostics that use the first letter of each line. file 103:parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.